hima-97/Ternary-Search-Tree/README.md

    bat
    cab
    calling
-   band
+   cat`, if these words are stored in the TST

+- `bankers
+   bat
+   cab
+   calling
+   cat`, if these words are stored in the TST except "band"

+- `band
    bankers
    bat
    cab
+   calling`, if these words are stored in the TST except "cat"

+- `bankers
+   bat
+   cab
-   calling`, if these words are stored in the TST when doing the range search
+   calling`, if these words are stored in the TST except "band" and "cat"

 # Running and testing the project